-Today’s album is Frank Zappa’s twenty-ninth solo album, “London Symphony Orchestra, Volume II,” which came out on 09-17-1987 and once again, Mr. Zappa, delivers another unique musical offering.
+Today’s album is Frank Zappa’s twenty-eighth solo album, “Jazz from Hell,” which came out in 1986 as have several of the preceding days’ offerings and once again, Mr. Zappa, always restless musically, produces another winner.
 Mr. Zappa always enjoyed producing new and unusual musical scores and accomplished a great deal over the course of his life.
-The man could play many diverse styles of music as well as create a great deal more on his own.
+The man could play many distinctive styles of music as well as create a great deal more on his own.
 We recommend that you take the convenient link posted above, go to Amazon.com, and buy it NOW—you’ll be glad you did.

 Posted @ the Tuesday, September 30, 2014 Blog Post A: